Integrate One-Time Passcode (OTP)

 One-Time Passcode implementation timeline

 POST)Submit the applicant's contact details to start the session.
-This triggers the initial One-Time Passocde delivery via SMS, Voice, or Email depending on your workflow configuration.
+This triggers the initial OTP delivery via SMS, Voice, or Email depending on your workflow configuration.

-The "Wait" State: Because One-Time Passocde is an asynchronous process, RiskOS™ pauses the evaluation.
-You will receive a
+- The "Wait" State: Because OTP is an asynchronous process, RiskOS™ pauses the evaluation.
+You receive a

 REVIEWdecision and anON_HOLDstatus.